 7- Food Tourism

 Isfahan is not just a historic and architectural city with magnificent buildings.
 You can find different kinds of cuisines, desserts, and beverages which are primarily for this city. unfortunately, there’s little focus on the food or the variety of sherbets served in the best restaurants in Isfahan.
 On your trip to Esfahan, you can find the best local and Int restaurants that offer the best delicious foods.
 The foods that are suitable for both vegetarians and non-vegetarians alike and also the traditional cuisines like Biryani or Beryanee, Halim Bademjan, and Khoresht Mast,... introduce you to a part of Isfahan's culture.

 If you want to discover the most delicious traditional dishes study Top 10 Isfahan's dishes.

-If you travel to Isfahan for its Islamic architecture, bazaar, crafts, gardens, and people, a walking tour of Isfahan is for you.
-It will take half a day or one-day but will impress you with the most advanced varieties and examples of Islamic architecture in Iran.
+If you travel to Isfahan for its Islamic architecture, bazaar, crafts, gardens, and people, a walking tour of Isfahan is the very city tour that you need.
+It will take half a day or one day but will impress you with the most advanced varieties and examples of Islamic architecture in Iran.